whenbellstoll/AvianEngine/README.md

 It saves a lot of time specifying countless coordinates needed in moving objects or in defining collision points by providing visual tools that will facilitate this.
 The goals of this engine are to provide a straightforward, well documented, beginner friendly entry into game development, and the editor is engineered for this purpose.

-Refer to the Docs included in these folders to learn more functionality of both AvianEditor and AvianCore.
+Refer to the Docs included in this repository to learn more functionality of both AvianEditor and AvianCore.

 ## Installation